Jeffrey I. Gordon, MD

-Jeffrey Gordon, MD is the Dr. Robert J. Glaser Distinguished University Professor and Director of the Center for Genome Sciences and Systems Biology at Washington University in St. Louis.
+Our distinguished guest lecturer for the April 14, 2022 virtual presentation of the Betsy and Stuart Houston lecture was Jeffrey I. Gordon, MD.
+Dr. Gordon is the Dr. Robert J. Glaser Distinguished University Professor and Director of the Center for Genome Sciences and Systems Biology at Washington University in St. Louis.
 His lab’s work on the human microbiome research has altered our understanding of the microbial origins of health and disease.
-His group is focused on addressing the global health challenges of obesity and childhood under-nutrition through new understanding of interactions between diets and the microbiome and new ways of promoting healthy postnatal development of the gut microbial community.
+His group is focused on addressing the global health challenges of obesity and childhood undernutrition through new understanding of interactions between diets and the microbiome and new ways of promoting healthy postnatal development of the gut microbial community.